ingxfm/ingxfm.github.io/content/blog/How_to_read_a_book_MA.md

 1. Check the title, the cover, the preface, the intro and/or the prologue.
 2. Then, study the table of contents.
 Check the index.
 Check the publisher's blurb.
 3. From the knowledge we gain from these checks, we choose the chapters that look pivotal.
 If these chapters contain summaries read them.
-4. Now, peruse around the different chapters stopping here and there and reading a few sentences that catch your attention.
+4. Now, peruse around the different chapters stopping here and there and reading a few sentences that catch our attention.
 The authors recommend to check the last 2 or 3 paragraphs of each chapter because authors tend to summarize their main points at the end of chapters.
 5. Then check the conclusion and/or epilogue.
 Do this process in 20 to 40 minutes, at most 60 minutes.

 Of course, we would not apply this approach to novels or stories, completely.
 We would not want to spoil ourselves the fun of the discovering the end.
 But, we can still apply the other parts of the inspectional reading.